Veterinary science

 Program structure

-The online undergraduate certificate in veterinary science is 100% online: no campus visits required.
-Courses are semester-based.
+No campus visits are required, and all courses use a semester structure.
 Students typically take two classes per semester and finish in two years.

 Course work includes